 Whilst taking a speedboat tour of the paradise that is Langkawi, I genuinely felt that something was missing.
 The boat was crowded, the photo-taking opportunities were hopeless and although I enjoyed the day out – I didn’t feel complete.
 I wanted a better feel of the ocean and to properly take in the views, or to put it in a more direct and honest way – I was insanely jealous of the people on Jet skis!

-Watching the people get all giddy on the beasts of the ocean, while I sat like a tin of sardines in a little boat was like watching the cooler kid in school taking my childhood crush to the prom, while I sat with a girl who “just wants to be friends” (again).
+Watching the people get all giddy on these motorised beasts of the ocean, while I sat like a tin of sardines in a little boat was like watching the cooler kid in school taking my childhood crush to the prom, while I sat with a girl who “just wants to be friends.”

 A week after my not-so-bad boat trip, I decided to fuel my jealousy in a positive light and that it was my turn to be the envy of the sea.
 And so I opted for a tour with Seeman Watersports, a jet ski operating company based on the beach of Pantai Cenang.
 I agreed to take the four hour tour, but first I had to wait for a safety briefing from the staff.